Radcliffe/L-system/README.md

 =======

 This is a Python class for generating and drawing L-system.
-An L-system is a formal generator that generates fractal curves, such as the *flowsnake* shown below.
+An L-system is a formal grammar that generates fractal curves, such as the *flowsnake* shown below.

 ![flowsnake](flowsnake.png)